guguji666666/Sentinel-Custom-Parsers/articles/storage/common/general-purpose-version-1-zone-redundant-storage-upgrade-process.md

 ---

 # [Azure Policy](#azure-policy)
-To upgrade to a general-purpose v2 account use a deployifdoesnotexit Azure Policy.
-This Policy will detect and identify any general-purpose v1 storage accounts and allow you to do a non-distruptive in place upgrade of those accounts.
+To upgrade to a general-purpose v2 account, use a `deployIfNotExists` Azure Policy.
+This policy detects and identifies any general-purpose v1 storage accounts and enables you to perform a non-disruptive in-place upgrade of those accounts.

 A Sample policy is available here: [general-purpose v1 Azure policy](https://aka.ms/gpv1_azure_policy)